Abortion Bans Pose A Danger To All Mothers. For Black Women, They’re Especially Damaging

 In either case, the stakes are high for Black women and girls, who — without safe and legal access to abortion care — will continue to die, especially those who may not be able to afford to travel.
 Black women, Jackson adds, are in a place where it doesn’t feel safe to continue a pregnancy, particularly during a pandemic.
 It doesn’t feel safe to venture out of your home, let alone travel across the country to another state.
 It doesn’t feel safe to move through crowds of protesters in order to enter an abortion provider.
 And consistent, stress-free access to contraceptive care is becoming scarce.

 “There are so many systems that are working against our ability to live full, self-determined, autonomous lives when it comes to our safety and our reproduction,” says Jackson.
-As we continue to navigate this pandemic, one in which clear, up-to-date, science-based information regarding safety protocol remains unavailable to many in this country, people across the nation face a bleak future — but it’s Black women who will carry the heaviest burden.
+As we continue to navigate this pandemic, one in which clear, up-to-date, science-based information regarding safety protocol remains unavailable to many in this country, people across the nation face a bleak future — but it’s Black women who will be asked to carry the heaviest burden.

 Advertisement